josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

 Matt showed some numbers onscreen at WCUS, comparing Automattic's contributions to WP Engine's.
-But I'm not going to repeat them because I'm certain they're distorted.
+But I'm not going to repeat them because I'm certain they're heavily distorted.
 Besides, I'm not sure the two companies' work can, or _should_, be considered directly comparable in the first place.
 They do different things in different ways, and there's no law or license mandating either of them do anything to begin with.

 Regardless, Matt seems irked that WP Engine isn't abiding by the ["Five for the Future" program, outlined on WordPress.org](https://wordpress.org/five-for-the-future).
 Five for the Future asks that if you benefit from WordPress, you give back 5% of your time directly to that open-source project, which I think pretty much everyone can agree is a very noble and admirable aspiration that companies such as these involved _should_ probably be doing.

 But it's not a requirement, or a policy, and enforcing it as such—acting unilaterally as the WordPress police, let alone so suddenly and violently—is extremely questionable and deeply troubling.
 (Not to mention a likely deterrent for people and organizations who might want to participate in the WordPress space.)

 Matt's claimed he/Automattic have been soliciting WP Engine for increased contributions for "years," and that they've given "$0" to the WordPress foundation.
 To the best of my knowledge, neither of those claims has been substantiated, but I suppose they don't really change this discussion much either way, because again: Matt's taken it upon himself to act as the WP PD to enforce a law that isn't even a law.

+[Edit 9/28/24: It's also worth calling out that Matt is the one doing _all_ the math on _both_ companies' contributions, and he's quite obviously skewing the numbers heavily in his own favor, as I explore more in the next section.
+Even without seeing the full ledger, it's clear Matt's making some highly suspect choices on what counts and what doesn't.
+If he wanted to make the point that WPE was doing less than his company, he really should've showed up with something at least vaguely resembling an objective tally.
+But the numbers he showed fall apart at even a cursory examination, and even if a less biased dataset would've still made his point, it really damages Matt's credibility that he came in with such blatantly one-sided figures.]

 So that's it; that's what Matt's mad about.
 There's _some_ substance there, and in a vacuum, I think he'd probably have a lot of people on his side.